 If you are in the negotiation process, you may be faced with the choice of selling all or part of the business.
 As this can be a difficult decision, you and your partners should decide what you want to do beforehand.

-You should also decide whether you want to be paid upfront or if you are willing to accept payment in installments.
+You should also decide whether you want to be paid upfront or if you are willing to accept payment in instalments.
 Keep in mind that this decision can have serious tax ramifications for both you and your partners.